laravel/docs/mocking.md

 <a name="testing-mailable-content"></a>
 #### Testing Mailable Content

 We suggest testing the content of your mailables separately from your tests that assert that a given mailable was "sent" to a specific user.
-To learn how to test the content of your mailables, check out our documentation on the [Testing Mailables](/docs/{{version}}/mail#testing-mailables).
+To learn how to test the content of your mailables, check out our documentation on the [testing mailables](/docs/{{version}}/mail#testing-mailables).

 <a name="notification-fake"></a>
 ## Notification Fake